2nd Year

 • Symbolism: Maeterlinck, Mallarmé, Paul Fort

-• Nineteenth-century Naturalism and Verism: Antoine, Brahm, Verga
+• 19th Century Naturalism and Verismo: Antoine, Brahm, Verga

-• The Modern Theater - Social Theater: Chekhov, Ibsen, Strindberg
+• Modern Theater - Social Theater: Chekhov, Ibsen, Strindberg

-• The birth of the theatrical direction: George II of Meiningen
+• The Birth of Theatrical Directing: George II of Meiningen

-• Influence and admixture between the various arts between the 19th and 20th centuries
+• Influence and mixing of different arts between the 19th and 20th centuries

-• Evolution of a role: Capocomico - The show-stealer - Director - Pedagogue
+• Evolution of a Role: Lead Actor - Star Performer - Director - Educator

 • The Art Theater

-The study of mime theory is attended to from the origins of the Greek Mime which evolves into the Roman and medieval pantomime, into the mimed intermissions of the 1600s, the Ballet d’Action of Noverre, up to the modern age innovations: the Symbolism Of E. Decroux and the Contemporary Mime of M. Marceau and J. Lecoq; next we cover the more recent applications of this ancient technique in its intermingling with dance and physical theater.
-At the same time the history of dance begins from its ritualistic origins, whose echo is still perceptible in Eastern dance.
-The Western evolution of dance, however, passes through court and popular dances and their social role, through classical-academic Ballet and its crucial role in the 1800s; its steps in moving away from this route will lead modern dance to codify its style: first with freestyle dance theorized and applied by F. Delsarte, L. Fuller, R. St. Denis; then with the birth of modern dance in the work of I. Duncan and M. Graham.
-E. J. Dalcroze and R. Von Laban are the advocates, in Europe, of expressive dance; while in Russia the visionary project of the entrepreneur Djagilev found one the most important experiments of the 1900s: the Russian Ballet sees, in fact, collaboration between the highest technical abilities of the dancers Bolshoi and Mariinskij (A. Pavlova, M. Fokine, V. Nijinsky) with exponents of the European avant-gardes in painting and music, from Picasso to Matisse, from Debussy to Satie.
-It is thanks to these experiments of interfusion that, over the course of the 1900s, the artistic experiences of Contemporary Dance were able to take place: M. Cunningham, working together with the composer J. Cage, assumes an idea of non-psycological and non-narrative dance.
-From the pedagogical experiment at the Mudra School of M. Bejart and from the collective Ballet du XXéme siècle, that he conceived, several innovators of dance and choreography will emerge.
-C. Carlson, who was a student of Bejart, elaborates its method of choreographic composition through "improvisations-show" born in collaboration with musicians (M. Portal, J. Surman, R. Aubry) and dancers like M. Airaudo, M. Abbondanza and A. Bertoni.
-The Tanztheater of Pina Bausch, which deserves a chapter of its own, represents a milestone in the evolution of contemporary dance which is increasingly oriented towards fusion with other artistic and acrobatic disciplines, as evidenced by the most recent Physical Theatre and the Open Air Theatre.
-Theatrical representation is enriched by new languages: moving sets, video projections and abstractions.
-The different techniques and modes of expression create a visual language of great impact, able to dialogue with people of all ages, ethnicity and culture and reach an international audience. • Greek and Latin mime
+The study of Mime theory starts from the origins of Greek mime which evolved into Roman and medieval pantomime, the mimed interludes of the 17th century, Noverre's Ballet d'Action, up to the innovations of the modern era: the Symbolism of E. Decroux and the Contemporary Mime of M. Marceau and J. Lecoq; it then explores the most recent applications of this ancient technique in its intersections with dance and physical theatre.
+Concurrently, the history of dance begins with its ritualistic origins, which still resonate in oriental dances.
+The Western evolution of dance moves from the social role of court and folk dances to the pivotal role that classical-academic ballet claimed in the 19th century; distancing itself from this, modern and contemporary dance then codified their own styles: initially with the free dance theorized and applied by F. Delsarte, L. Fuller, R. St. Denis; then with the birth of modern dance by I. Duncan and M. Graham.
+E. J. Dalcroze and R. Von Laban are the proponents, in Europe, of expressionist dance; while in Russia, the visionary project of impresario Djagilev founded one of the most important experiments of the 20th century: the Ballets Russes, indeed, saw the collaboration between the high technicality of the dancers from the Bolshoi and Mariinsky (A. Pavlova, M. Fokine, V. Nijinsky) with the exponents of European artistic and musical avant-gardes, from Picasso to Matisse, from Debussy to Satie.
+Thanks to these experiments of contamination, the artistic experiences of Contemporary Dance in the 20th century were possible: M. Cunningham, collaborating with the composer J. Cage, conceptualizes an anti-psychological, anti-narrative dance idea; from the educational experiment of the Mudra School by M. Béjart and from the collective Ballet du XXème siècle he conceived, several innovators of dance and choreography emerged: C. Carlson, a student of Béjart, developed her choreographic composition method through "show-improvisations" born in collaboration with musicians (M. Portal, J. Surman, R. Aubry) and dancers like M. Airaudo, M. Abbondanza, and A. Bertoni; a chapter by itself deserves mentioning is the Tanztheater of Pina Bausch, which represents a milestone in the evolution of contemporary dance increasingly oriented towards merging with other artistic and acrobatic disciplines, as shown by the most recent Physical Theatre and Open Air Theatre.
+The theatrical representation is enriched with new languages: moving sets, video projections, and abstractions.
+The different techniques and expressive modes give life to a visual language of strong impact, capable of dialoguing with people of all ages, ethnicities, and cultures, reaching an international audience.
+The performances foresee the combined use of machinery, large moving objects, fireworks, water games, music (also live) and video projections.

 • The Ballets Russes: Anna Pavlova, Michel Fokine, Vaslav Nijinsky